cartmander/app-registration-automation/README.md

 UpdateAppRegistration.ps1
 - subscription - (string) - Azure subscription
 - appId - (string) App ID of App registration
-- resetProperties - (bool) Clears all resources related to the provided optional parameters before the script repopulates them.
+- resetProperties - (bool) Removes all existing records related to the provided optional parameters before the script repopulates them with the supplied arguments.
 This can only reset apiPermissions and replyUrls properties.
 Existing owners can only be appended but cannot be removed or replaced to avoid privilege losses on existing App registrations.
-- owners - (array of strings) (Optional) - List of owners to append or replace (depends on the value of resetProperties)
+- owners - (array of strings) (Optional) - List of owners to be set
-- apiPermissions - (array of strings) (Optional) - List of API Permissions to append or replace (depends on the value of resetProperties) (please check: https://docs.microsoft.com/en-us/graph/permissions-reference)
+- apiPermissions - (array of strings) (Optional) - List of API Permissions to be set (please check: https://docs.microsoft.com/en-us/graph/permissions-reference)
-- replyUrls - (array of strings) (Optional) - List of Redirect URIs to append or replace (depends on the value of resetProperties)
+- replyUrls - (array of strings) (Optional) - List of Redirect URIs to be set (depends on the value of resetProperties)

 RenewAppRegistrationClientSecret.ps1
 - subscription - (string) - Azure subscription